cmusatyalab/wcacourse/README.md

 2. Create your first task state (e.g., `Bread`).
 Add a `YoloProcessor` to this state.
 Make sure you add in the conf_threshold.
 Leaving the default will cause an error.
 The model_path should be `/home/wcastudent/model/best.pt`.
 3. Add a transition between the Start state and the Bread state.
 Enter in an `Audio Instruction` for the task that the user should do to progress to the Bread state (e.g., *Put the Bread on the Table*).
 Add a Do not add a predicate.
 4. Create your second task state (e.g., `Bread-Lettuce`) with a `YoloProcessor`.
 Make sure you add in the conf_threshold.
 5. Add a transition between the Bread state and the Bread-Lettuce state.
 Enter in an `Audio Instruction` for the task that the user should do to progress to the Bread-Lettuce state (e.g., *Put the Lettuce on the Bread*).
-Add a `HasObjectClass` Predictate. *Is class name the class number or a name?*
+Add a `HasObjectClass` Predictate. *QUESTION: Is class name the class number or a name?*
 6. Continuing adding states and transitions until your have completed building the sandwich.
 7. End the FSM with a `Finished` state and a transition from the last task state.